Backup Power Options to Prepare for the Next Power Outage

 Solar and Anti-Islanding

-If you have a solar system that is connected to the grid (grid-tied), by code it is required to have a feature called “anti-islanding.”
+If you have a solar system that is connected to the grid (grid tied), by code it is required to have a feature called “anti-islanding”.
 The inverters in your solar system are always monitoring the power from the grid to be within a certain voltage and frequency range.
 If the grid goes out of this range (including shuts down), then the inverters automatically shut down to prevent exporting power which can cause brown outs and create safety issues for utility repair persons.
 Thus, your typical solar system does not work during a power outage.

 Transfer Switch

-In order for any alternate power system to provide power to your home through your homes electrical system requires the use of a transfer switch.
+In order for any system to provide power to your home through your homes electrical system requires the use of a transfer switch.
 This physically disconnects your electrical system at the transfer switches point of connection from PG&E and enables you to provide power from an alternate source like battery back-up or a generator.
 These can be manual or automatic.
+Most battery backup systems and home generators use an automatic transfer switch that is designed to work with their product.
+Generator transfer switches generally take about 15 seconds to transfer power while battery transfer switches can transfer in fractions of a second.
+NONE OF THE SYSTEMS BELOW SHOULD BE CONSIDERED FOR POWERING CRITICAL MEDICAL DEVICES WITHOUT ADDITIONAL EQUIPMENT (Not discussed here).

-Battery Backup (Energy Storage System)
+Battery Backup

-Today there are many very good solutions that are available.
-However, there is also extensive research and investment being poured into the next generation battery technologies.
+There are many manufacturers of ESS that are capable of providing backup power when the grid is down.
+Today there are many very good solutions that are available and many manufacturers are already on their second or third generation systems.
+There is also extensive research and investment being poured into the next generation battery technologies.
 It’s very possible that in the next 5 years or so, we could see battery technologies emerge that are significantly better than today’s solutions.

 For additional information, see our energy storage systems page